6 Tips to Scale Your Link Building Efforts

 My favorite way to come up with ideas is to find other infographics that have already been magnets for links and use them in your industry.
-Sort the Visual.ly community by views to get some ideas, then reverse search the image on Google.
+One way to do this is to sort the Visual.ly community by views to get some ideas, and then reverse search the image on Google.

-The most recent example I have is that I found an infographic on the "top apps to get you organized".
+An example I have found in the past is an infographic on the "top apps to get you organized".
 It was successful and received links from sites like Entrepreneur.com.
 I used this idea to create my infographic on health apps to get you in shape.
 See the connection?

 That's what I used as the skeleton for the infographic.
 It took about 30 minutes of research and $20 to be written.

 There are many ways to get your infographic made..
-Some people have in-house designers, some prefer 99 designs, but I usually go with Upwork.
-Mainly because I've found a great designer through there already so I don't need to rehire.
+Some people have in-house designers, some prefer 99 designs, but I usually go with Upwork mainly because I've found a great designer through there already that I can rehire each time.

-Simply give the designer your skeleton that's been written and they should have the infographic done within a couple of days.
-It should cost between $150-300.
-The infographic creation process goes a quicker after you hire one or two designers because you can rehire.
+Simply give the designer your skeleton that's been written and they should have the infographic done within a couple of days, and typically costs between $150-300.
+Of course, the infographic creation process is much quicker after you hire one or two designers that you can rehire.

 Scalable Infographic Outreach & Submission

 Nobody will link to an infographic that they haven't seen.
 The idea here is to create an outreach process that's quick and efficient.
-I break my outreach down in to two buckets: low value and high value targets.
+I break my outreach down into two buckets: low and high-value targets.

 Low Value Outreach Targets

-This is sort of a spray and pray method and has worked well for me in the past.
+This is sort of a "spray and pray" method that has worked well for me in the past.
 What you're doing is getting a huge list of potential targets and email them.

 I do this by finding websites using Scrapebox and then scraping emails from the websites.
-You can use the footprint "intitle:infographic" along with your keywords to find websites who have shared infographics before.
+You can use the footprint "intitle:infographic" along with your keywords to find websites that have shared infographics before.

-Once you have a list of websites and emails you can load them in to your favorite outreach tool.
-Like I said, I prefer Pitchbox, but you can check out Jon Cooper's guide to outreach tools here: .
+Once you have a list of websites and emails you can load them into your favorite outreach tool:

-Send out a feeler email to start to see if they'd like to see the infographic but don't actually send a link yet.
-Just a pleasant request to gauge their interest in seeing it.
+To start, send out a feeler email to start to see if they'd like to see the infographic but don't actually send a link yet—just a pleasant request to gauge their interest in seeing it.

 If they respond you can use the Guestographic technique and offer to give them a guest post to go along with the infographic.
 Or you can just send them a link in hopes that they post it.

-The reason I like Pitchbox is because I can set a follow up email if they don't respond the first time around.
+The reason I like Pitchbox is that I can set a follow=up email if they don't respond the first time around.

 High Value Outreach Targets

 These are the sites that you definitely want to get links from.
-The big guns: Huffington Posts, CNNs, Elite Daily.
+The big guns: Huffington Posts, CNNs, Elite Daily, etc.

 From those articles take note of the first and last name of the author.
-Match them up with the website and put them through Find Any Email.
+Match them up with the website and put them through Hunter.io.

-Getting the email of the author and not the website's support email makes a world of difference - believe me.
+As you probably know, getting the email of the author and not the website's support email makes a world of difference.

-When you have a nice list of high value targets load them in to Pitchbox (or your outreach tool).
+When you have a nice list of high value targets, load them into Pitchbox (or your outreach tool of choice).
 Send them a friendly email saying you loved the post which included the infographic and you have another one which would be perfect for the site.

-This is the most scalable way I've figured out to do infographics..
-If done properly it should only take about 4-6 hours so of your hands on time.
-It should result in a number of quality links.
+This is the most scalable way I've figured out to do infographics.
+If done properly it should only take about 4-6 hours so of your hands on time and should result in a number of high-quality links.

 I've had good success with using Fiverr to list get listed in infographic directories.
-I know everybody's scared of using Fiverr to build links but this is one of the rare exceptions.
+I know people are scared of using Fiverr to build links but this is one of the rare exceptions.
 Just saying.